 In the 20th and 21st centuries, when opera companies stage 18th century Baroque operas that have leading roles written for castrati, they have two main options – cast a female mezzo-soprano in the part, or give the role to an adult male countertenor, a voice part that requires men to use falsetto to sing in a higher range.
-The first option in particular provides directors with an opportunity to play with ideas about gender and fluidity in a way that is extremely relevant to the modern world.
-For example, the poster for Rinaldo in SCRC’s exhibit depicts the title character, a role written for a castrato, in full armor on a battlefield, but with traditionally “feminine” lined eyes and features.
+The first option in particular provides directors with an opportunity to play with ideas about gender and fluidity in a way that is extremely relevant to the modern world (for a more detailed look at the ways that opera questions gender, particularly in these types of roles, see the essays contained in the book “En travesti: women, gender subversion, opera,” ed.
+Corrine E. Blackmer and Patricia Juliana Smith, New York: Columbia University Press, 1995).
+As an example from SCRC’s exhibit, the poster for Rinaldo depicts the title character, a role written for a castrato, in full armor on a battlefield, but with traditionally “feminine” lined eyes and features.

 There are many other pieces in SCRC’s “Showing Us Our Own Face” exhibit, in the opera case and in others, that demonstrate that the performing arts can challenge our views of society and reflect a broad spectrum of the human experience.